 For programmatic and general assistance with the solicitation requirements, contact the Response Center at 800-421-6770 or via email at tribalgrants@usdoj.gov.
-The Response Center's hours of operation are Monday-Friday, 9:00 a.m. to 5:00 p.m. eastern time, except during U.S. Federal Government holidays.
+The Response Center's hours of operation are Monday-Friday, 9:00 a.m. to 5:00 p.m.
+ET, except federal holidays.